EskandarAtrakchi/Y.T/TradingView/ReadMe.md

 # Open Interest: full breakdown of all the possible combinations involving price, open interest delta (OI delta), and volume:

-1. Rising Price + Positive OI Delta + High Volume:
+1. Rising Price + Positive OI Delta + High Green Volume:

-Indicates: Long positions are being opened.
+Indicates: Strong long positions being opened.

-Explanation: Buyers are opening new long contracts, pushing both the price and open interest higher.
-Volume confirms strong buying activity.
+Explanation: Buyers are driving the price higher, adding new long positions, and the green volume confirms that the majority of the trading activity is buying-driven.

+2. Rising Price + Positive OI Delta + High Red Volume:

+Indicates: There might be shorts getting squeezed or weak buyers.

+Explanation: The price is rising, but red volume suggests sellers are active.
+Positive OI delta means contracts are being opened, possibly by short sellers who expect a reversal soon, or it could indicate weak long buyers facing pressure.

-2. Falling Price + Positive OI Delta + High Volume:
+3. Falling Price + Positive OI Delta + High Red Volume:

-Indicates: Short positions are being opened.
+Indicates: Short positions being opened.

-Explanation: Sellers are opening new short contracts.
-The price is falling, but open interest is rising, as new contracts are being added.
-Volume confirms the increase in selling activity.
+Explanation: The price is dropping, red volume indicates heavy selling, and positive OI delta means new contracts are being opened, likely short positions driving the price lower.

-3. Rising Price + Negative OI Delta + High Volume:

-Indicates: Short positions are being closed (short covering).

-Explanation: Traders who had opened short positions are closing them.
-This decreases open interest (OI delta is negative), and the price rises as the short covering puts upward pressure on the market.

-4. Falling Price + Negative OI Delta + High Volume:
+4. Falling Price + Positive OI Delta + High Green Volume:

-Indicates: Long positions are being closed (long liquidation).
+Indicates: Possible long positions being opened against the trend.

-Explanation: Long traders are closing their positions, causing a decrease in open interest and a drop in price.
-Volume shows that many contracts are being liquidated at lower prices.
+Explanation: Despite the falling price, green volume shows buyers stepping in.
+Positive OI delta suggests new contracts are being opened, but since the price is falling, it may indicate that some traders are betting on a reversal or that more sophisticated traders are positioning short while buyers are weak.

-5. Rising Price + Positive OI Delta + Low Volume:
+5. Rising Price + Negative OI Delta + High Green Volume:

-Indicates: Long positions are being opened, but participation is low.

-Explanation: There are new long contracts, but low volume suggests that overall market participation is weak, possibly signaling a weaker trend.

-6. Falling Price + Positive OI Delta + Low Volume:

-Indicates: Short positions are being opened, but participation is low.
+Indicates: Short covering.

-Explanation: Short positions are increasing, but low volume suggests weak market activity, potentially hinting at a lack of conviction in the trend.
+Explanation: The price is rising, green volume shows buyers are active, but OI delta is negative, indicating existing short positions are being closed.
+This buying pressure from short covering is driving the price upward.

-7. Rising Price + Negative OI Delta + Low Volume:
+6. Rising Price + Negative OI Delta + High Red Volume:

-Indicates: Short covering with low participation.
+Indicates: Short covering with heavy selling.

-Explanation: Shorts are being closed, but the low volume suggests limited market activity.
-The price may rise temporarily, but the trend might lack strength.
+Explanation: The price is rising, likely due to short covering, but the high red volume indicates there’s still significant selling pressure, possibly from those exiting long positions or from traders attempting to reverse the move.

-8. Falling Price + Negative OI Delta + Low Volume:
+7. Falling Price + Negative OI Delta + High Red Volume:

-Indicates: Long liquidation with low participation.
+Indicates: Long liquidation.

-Explanation: Longs are being closed, but low volume indicates limited selling pressure.
-The price may fall, but the move could lack momentum.

-9. Stable/Sideways Price + Positive OI Delta + High Volume:

-Indicates: Market indecision, new positions (longs or shorts) are being opened.

-Explanation: Despite high volume and increasing open interest, the price remains stable, suggesting a balance between buyers and sellers opening new positions.
+Explanation: The price is dropping, red volume indicates heavy selling, and the negative OI delta shows that long positions are being closed, contributing to the downward pressure.

-10. Stable/Sideways Price + Negative OI Delta + High Volume:
+8. Falling Price + Negative OI Delta + High Green Volume:

-Indicates: Market indecision, positions (longs or shorts) are being closed.

-Explanation: High volume but decreasing open interest suggests existing positions are being closed, with no strong price movement indicating a lack of clear market direction.
+Indicates: Long liquidation with some buying support.

+Explanation: While the price is falling, green volume indicates that buyers are stepping in, but negative OI delta shows that existing long positions are being closed.
+This might be a signal of buyers trying to catch a bottom, but longs are still being liquidated.